Chapter 13: Clinging

 "I don't care!"
 Rikichi yelled, pushing Kisho down and throwing himself down on top of the other boy, "I am going to stay with you, no matter what!"

-Kisho's golden eyes stared into Rikichi's, and the Shihoin prince's heart raced as Rikichi shifted and captured his already awakened member.
+Kisho's golden eyes stared into Rikichi's, and the Shihoin prince's heart raced as Rikichi shifted and positioned himself over his lover.

-"Rikichi!" he objected, gasping as the other youth's mouth attacked his, and Rikichi's body sank down on his length, recoiling as it penetrated him, "Rikichi!, what are you...?"
+"Rikichi!" he objected, gasping as the other youth's mouth attacked his, and Rikichi's body sank down on his length, recoiling as their bodies joined, "Rikichi!, what are you...?"

 Stop, you fool!
 Stop!
 Kisho's mind screamed, Don't be so reckless!